pozil/pub-sub-api-node-client/README.md

 In v4 and earlier versions of this client:

--   you had to specify configuration in a `.env` file with specific property names.
+-   you specify the configuration in a `.env` file with specific property names.
 -   you connect with either the `connect()` or `connectWithAuth()` method depending on the authentication flow.

 In v5: